In last post on the depression series I shared basic symptoms of depression. Please find it here

 Another common thing some sufferers of depression do is trying to convince others that they are well by their attempt at continuing with a failed goal they had been working on.
 Unfortunately for them, this rarely turn out well.

-Because of their already negative state of mind, their positive energy is low, making it difficult for them to think clearly and do the job successfully well.
-They may fail again at this goal and then dwell on this failure.
+Because of their already negative state of mind, their energy is low, making it difficult for them to think clearly and do the job successfully well.
+They may fail again at this goal and then dwell on this failure again.

 This may further reinforce their already depraved mindset about how inadequate and useless they think they are; worsening their mood disaster even more.